-Kirkland’s Wave Broadband brings ‘last-mile fiber’ to West Coast homes
+Internet speed: Will flury of fiber activity make a connection?

 In fact, as the current market stands, gigabit speeds may be superfluous, even in houses with a couple of serious gamers.

 “Gigabit is very much overkill for almost anybody, especially home users,” Jonathan Spiva, founder of Seattle IT firm 74bit, said.
-Spiva works with large tech startups in the region, and none has gig speed
+Spiva works with large tech startups in the region, and none has gig speed.

 Still, with so many more devices and sensors being connected to the internet, demand for high-speed capacity is growing rapidly.